cskaza/cszcms/README.md

 - In 'Base Url' please input http://localhost or http://localhost/yourcmsdir.
 Or real hosting is http://www.example.com or http://www.example.com/yourcmsdir
 - Click 'Install' button.
 And enjoy with your web applications.

+If you find the hosting for run your website with CSZ CMS.
+Please see at https://www.cskaza.com